 Can you wait until next week?

 A little patience from Baby right now is a huge gift.
 Toddlers have surprisingly good memories for things they’ve been promised: a day at the park, a trip to the movies, a playdate with a friend, and so on.
-It’s possible that Baby will bring up some out-of-the-house activity while you’re feeling down, and you might need to ask her to do you a huge favor and put this on her calendar for next week.
+It’s possible that Baby will bring up some out-of-the-house activity while you’re feeling down, and you might need to ask them to do you a huge favor and put this on their calendar for next week.
 You can explain that you’re excited to go too, but that you’re sick and need Baby to take a rain check.
-It might help to have a couple indoor activities in your back pocket to entertain her in the meantime.
+It might help to have a couple indoor activities in your back pocket to entertain them in the meantime.